Death of Japanese prime minister was on the other side of the world, but detail links the case to MS

 The reverend died in September 2012 at the age of 92, a victim of complications from pneumonia that left him hospitalized for more than a month.
 At the time he lived in South Korea, the birthplace of his church.
 Since then, the widow Hak Ja Han Moon has been in charge of the Unification business, while two of her children are in charge of smaller organizations.

-In Japan, although police did not reveal the name of the religious organization cited by Abe’s killer, the Federation of Families for World Peace and Unification (the name currently used by the Unification Church) confirmed that his mother was a member and he would even have sold his own house and land, worth more than R$ 3.8 million, to donate the money to the church.
+In Japan, despite the police not revealing the name of the religious organization cited by Abe’s killer, the Federation of Families for World Peace and Unification (the name currently used by the Unification Church) confirmed that his mother was a member and he would even have sold his own house and land, worth more than R$ 3.8 million, to donate the money to the church.